davidaguilerar/weewx-redmeteo/README.md

 Este código está licenciado por la Licencia Pública General versión 3 de GNU (GPLv3). Úsese bajo su propio riesgo.
 No hay garantías de su funcionamiento.

-English: This code adds support to Redmeteo.cl (chilean weather network for enthusiasts of weather and climate) to upload live data as a RESTful service, directly on Red Meteoaficionada's server.
+**Abstract in English** : This code adds support to *Redmeteo.cl* (chilean weather network for enthusiasts of weather and climate) to upload live data as a RESTful service, directly on Red Meteoaficionada's server.
 This plugin needs at least WeeWX version 3 running on your system.
-A few bugs: Solar radiation, UV measurements and indoor sensors data are not supported by this plugin.
+Note: Solar radiation, UV measurements and indoor sensors data *are not supported* by this plugin.

 ### Requerimientos: Este plugin necesita al menos WeeWX versión 3 o superior corriendo en tu sistema.